kkh913/emojify-ipv6/README.md

 ### Sparse address space

 It is 2<sup>32</sup>, which is the maximum number of endpoints that can be represented in 2 bytes - equivalent to the IPv4 address space.
-However, this address system inefficiently allocates the addresses for only 1,053 endpoints in this large address space.
+However, this address system inefficiently allocates the addresses for only 1,053 endpoints in its large address space.
 It is also inefficient attempt to emojify a 64-bit interface ID of a Unique Local Address.

 ### Configure network subnets with only 4 prefixes?
 Well...